-The volcanic history of the Galapagos Islands is a subject of intense debate in the scientific community; however, it was recently determined that the hot spot that the archipelago sits on, and which is responsible for its formation, has been highly active for at least 16 million years.
-We say “at least” because the evidence that could prove the true age of the archipelago has long since sunk beneath the earth’s crust, making carbon dating impossible.
+The scientific community is divided on the Galapagos Islands’ volcanic past.
+However, it was recently established that the hot spot on which the archipelago is located and which is responsible for its construction has been highly active for at least 16 million years.
+We say “at least” because carbon dating is impossible because the data that would determine the archipelago’s actual age has long since sunk beneath the planet’s surface.

 Blog Reviewed by Francisco Dousdebés